 A debt consolidation refinance enables you to pay off high-interest credit card debt, medical bills, student loans, and other outstanding loan balances.
 This is achieved by refinancing your mortgage for a larger amount than your current home loan balance, using your home equity to cover these additional debts.

 Taking out a second mortgage to consolidate debt often makes sense.
 You will pay lower interest, and you will be able to usually write it off on your taxes.
+However, remember that when you get a second mortgage loan, you home is securing the debt.
+So if you do not pay, your home is now on the line.

 Rather than managing multiple payments across various financial obligations such as personal loans, credit cards, and other debts, consolidating with a 2nd mortgage allows you to streamline all your debts into a single payment.
 This simplifies the management of your monthly financial commitments.